manosbatsis/scrudbeans/docs/restfulservices.md

 ## Error Responses

+	> The `scrudbeans-error` module is a lightweight dependency that can be used for enabling RESTful errors in any Spring Boot project.

 ScrudBeans will automatically handle any exception by creating an appropriate RESTful HTTP response.
 It will also automatically perform validation based on Java Bean Validation (`javax.validation`) before persisting or updating an entity and provide meaningful messages in such a response as necessary.
 For example, consider the